emilyvanakker/portfolio/Russell Books Case Study/readme.md

-# Oops!
+# Whoops!

 Looks like I haven't had time to write about this project yet.

-If you like the look of this project, might I suggest taking a look at [Bubby Rose's Redesign](../portfolio/Bubby Rose's Redesign)?
+Not to fear, you can still view the finished product and if you like what you see, might I suggest taking a look at [Bubby Rose's Redesign](../portfolio/master/Bubby Rose's Redesign)?